In Medias Res . . . at the Gate of Dis

 [17] When Dante and Virgilio disembark in front of the gates of Dis, Virgilio for the first time deals with infernal guardians whom he cannot dominate.
 The mythological creatures whom he had encountered thus far were easily subdued.
 They are from his own, pagan, world, and his knowledge has been sufficient to allow him to control them.

-[18] But now, faced with the determined resistance of Christian devils, Virgilio for the first time shows his limits and is unable to get license to pass.
+[28] But now, faced with the determined resistance of Christian devils, Virgilio for the first time shows his limits and is unable to get license to pass.
 This encounter with the devils is the first such encounter in the poem and it is an important installment in another, even longer, narrative arc.
-I refer to the unfolding story that tells of Virgilio’s strengths and limitations in the role of Dante’s guide through Hell and Purgatory — one of the great overarching narratives of the Commedia.
+The unfolding story that tells of Virgilio’s strengths and limitations in the role of Dante’s guide through Hell and Purgatory is one of the great overarching narratives of the Commedia.

 [19] In the episode at the gates of Dis, Dante-poet for the first time underscores the limitations of Virgilio as a guide.
 This will be a key topic in the next canto, and indeed going forward in Inferno.